kwurst/CS-448/Syllabus.md

 ## Civic Learning, Engagement Required (CLER) Course

-In this course we will be helping to develop software for two humanitarian organizations:

-* [AMPATH](http://www.ampathkenya.org/), a consortium of health centers working with the Kenyan government to provide healthcare in Kenya
-* LibreFoodPantry, a Humanitarian Free and Open Source Software (HFOSS) project developing software to help manage food pantries
+In this course we will be helping to develop software for <a href="https://librefoodpantry.org">LibreFoodPantry</a>, a Humanitarian Free and Open Source Software (HFOSS) project developing software to help manage food pantries

 ## LASC Student Learning Outcomes